-Artists and live on stage performers could re-imagine their own business models and load balance it much better.
-Fan relations are key, but be aware of FANS on LEASE.
+Artists and live-on-stage performers could re-imagine their business models and load balance much better.
+Fan relations are essential, but be aware of FANS on LEASE.

 Thank you for reading.
 If you enjoyed this story, swipe it to your socials and peers.

 Access My Uncensored Voice of Reason